deathserver23/MeXE402_Midterm_Reyes_Del-Castillo/README.md

 ## Dataset Description

-Dataset Description in Linear Regression (Dataset Description: Details about the datasets used)
+Dataset Description in Linear Regression (Dataset Description: Details about the datasets used) The data set has been selected from Kaggle and it contains real historical weather data with an daily summary for Szeged, Hungary , between 2006 and 2016.This dataset contains information about weather data, including temperature, humidity, wind speed, and precipitation.
+It can be used to predict weather patterns using linear regression.

 Dataset Description in Logistic Regression